Commercial HVAC Permitting Services

 Commercial HVAC Permitting

-At Express Permits, we handle all permitting tasks related to commercial HVAC systems, including rooftop units (RTUs), which are generally designed to connect to ductwork and distribute cooled or heated air within selected areas of a building.
+At Express Permits, we handle all permitting tasks related to commercial HVAC systems, including rooftop units (RTUs) – which are generally designed to connect to ductwork and distribute cooled or heated air within select areas of a building.

-While RTUs are generally compact, self-contained units, their installation still requires permits in most jurisdictions.
+While RTUs are generally compact, self-contained units, their installation still requires construction and building permits in most jurisdictions nationally.

 What is an RTU?